Serhiy Kemsky

-Serhiy Oleksandrovich Kemsky (15 November 1981, Kerch – 20 February 2014, Kyiv) was a Ukrainian anarchist and an activist during the Euromaidan.
+Serhiy Oleksandrovich Kemsky (15 November 1981 – 20 February 2014) was a Ukrainian anarchist and an activist during the Euromaidan.

 Biography

 Kemsky was born on 15 November 1981, in the city of Kerch.
 His mother was Tamara Kemskaya.
 After graduating from high school in Kerch, he entered the University of Lviv, majoring in political science.
 After university he worked at the Kyiv Institute of Political and Economic Risks and Prospects.
 He founded and was the administrator of the site "Cooperative Movement", collaborated with the newspapers The Day and Gazeta.ua, and was published in the newspaper FrAza.
 He became one of the translators of the song Imagine by John Lennon into the Ukrainian language.